petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Anything worth doing is usually difficult, and difficult things get easier if you do them in small steps.
 Finishing a small step should mean the project stays reproducible.

+Cite Barba's "repro packs" and how this idea is different because your entire project is a repro pack from the start, rather than something you put together at the end.